simalexan/petty/README.md

 ###Controllers

-- Pet Controller added with an outline of two methods:
+- Pets Controller added with one fully implemented method and outline of three methods:
     - addPet
+    - updatePet
     - deletePet
+    - findPetById

-- Activity Controller added with a method:
+- Activities Controller added with a method:
     - addActivity

-- User Controller added with methods:
+- Users Controller added with methods:
     - addUser
     - listAll
     - show

 Next features
 -------------
-- will be using Connect ~ for routing and related middleware (in the next push, seems so)
-- will be hosted on Heroku (as soon as it reaches version 0.1, which will be soon)
+- will be hosted on AppFog (as soon as it reaches version 0.1, which will be soon)

 *will fill the features description as they are being added